Udi1988/Udeshan-Moodley/README.md

 # 👋 Hi there, I'm Udeshan Moodley

-🎯 ISTQB Certified Software Tester | Google IT Automation with Python Graduate
-📍 Based in Nortland, New Zealand | Passionate about QA, Python scripting & process improvement
+🎯 ISTQB Certified Software Tester | Google IT Automation with Python Certified 📍 Based in Nortland, New Zealand | Passionate about QA, Python scripting & process improvement

 ---